 This type of wrench can be rotated in a full cycle without removing it due to its size and shape.
 The place to find this tool is a bike repair shop.
 Some changes resemble a small open wrench, while some look more like curved, flat metal.

 #21 Spanner Wrench

 The spanner wrench is a special specific class of equipment that has a curved end that can resemble a hook or C-shape.
 These types of wrenches consist of pins that permit them to be used on a wide variety of objects, ranging from spanner head screws to retainer rings.

 As you know now wrench is usually available either male or female.
 The male wrench is inserted, like the head of a screwdriver.
 The female wrench has a socket that fits over the object they will be turning.
 Both are applied to tighten or loosen nuts & bolts, screws, and even caps and casings.

 Now, I hope I’ve covered everything you were looking for about “Types of Wrenches”.
-If you still have any doubts or questions regarding this topic, leave a comment below I’ll definitely reply.
-If you liked it, then share this with your friends.
+If you still have any doubts or questions regarding this topic, leave a comment below I’ll reply.
+If you like it, then share this with your friends.

 Lastly, subscribe to our newsletter to get notified when we upload new posts.

 Check out more articles on tools in our blog: